jramaswami/Advent-Of-Code-2017/06/README.md

 A debugger program here is having an issue: it is trying to repair a memory reallocation routine, but it keeps getting stuck in an infinite loop.

-In this area, there are sixteen memory banks; each memory bank can hold any number of **blocks**.
+In this area, there are _sixteen memory banks_; each memory bank can hold any number of **blocks**.
 The goal of the reallocation routine is to balance the blocks between the memory banks.